Castro515/MERN-chat/README.md

 # E-Talk

-E-Talk is a basic chat Application that is build using the MERN Stack stands for MongoDB, ExpressJS, ReactJS, NodeJS.
+## E-Talk is a basic chat Application that is build using the MERN Stack stands for MongoDB, ExpressJS, ReactJS, NodeJS.
+## It was built mainly using JavaScript.

 ## Live Website